ray-project/ray/rllib/algorithms/dreamerv3/README.md

 $ python flappy_bird.py
 ```

 This should be it.
-Feel free to try out running this on multiple GPUs using these
+Feel free to try out running this on multiple ACCs using these
 more advanced config examples [here (Atari100k)](../../tuned_examples/dreamerv3/atari_100k.py) and
 [here (DM Control Suite)](../../tuned_examples/dreamerv3/dm_control_suite_vision.py).
-Also see the notes below on good recipes for running on multiple GPUs.
+Also see the notes below on good recipes for running on multiple ACCs.

 <b>IMPORTANT:</b> DreamerV3 out-of-the-box only supports image observation spaces of
 shape 64x64x3 as well as any vector observations (1D float32 Box spaces).